 - Preheat oven to 350 degrees.

-- In a medium bowl, whisk together the flour, cinnamon, baking soda, salt and baking powder and set aside.
+- In a medium bowl, whisk together the flour, cinnamon, nutmeg, cloves, baking soda, salt and baking powder and set aside.

-- In a large mixing bowl, combine the Crisco shortening, sugar, eggs, pumpkin and water and mix on low speed for about one minute until combined.
-The batter will be thin with specks of the solid Crisco throughout, but that’s okay.
+- In a large mixing bowl, combine the vegetable oil, sugars, eggs, pumpkin and water and mix on low speed for about one minute until combined.
+The batter will be thin.

 - Add the dry ingredients and mix on medium speed for about thirty seconds, just long enough to almost incorporate the flour.
 Add the nuts and mix for an additional thirty seconds to combine.